-A point of sale (POS) and enterprise resource planning (ERP) software implementation impacts every aspect of a retailer’s business, so making the switch or upgrading to a new version is a big step.
-For charity retailers, which are accountable to their supporters for their operating costs, that decision can be even more complicated.
-While on the one hand the growing administration burden they face is one of their biggest cost centers, they must also be able to justify any new investment to handle it better.
+A point of sale (POS) and enterprise resource planning (ERP) software implementation impacts every area of a retailer’s business, making the decision to switch or upgrade a significant one.
+For charity retail chains in particular, who are accountable to supporters for how funds are spent, this decision can be even more complex.

 1. Can it manage all aspects of your charity business?